micmejia/bible-dump/AMPC/Luke/Luke 19.md

-When he returned after having received the kingdom, he ordered these bond servants to whom he had given the money to be called to him, that he might know how much each one had made by [^e]buying _and_ selling.
+When he returned after having received the kingdom, he ordered these bond servants to whom he had given the money to be called to him, that he might know how much each one had made by buying _and_ selling.